- About Us

-Just last year, Facebook came out with Carousel Ads.
+Just in the last few years, Facebook came out with Carousel Ads.
 It helps marketers show off multiple images and calls-to-action in the same Facebook ad.

-Using Carousel Ads as part of your Facebook ad strategy shows your audience more than one benefit at the same time.
+Using Carousel Ads as part of your Facebook education ads strategy shows your audience more than one benefit at the same time.
 (Talk about efficiency!)

 In fact, since its release, “advertisers have seen carousel link ads drive 30-50% lower cost-per-conversion and 20-30% lower cost-per-click than single-image link ads.”

 Wayfair, the popular furniture retailer, boosted click-through rates by 88% using carousel ads and lowered cost of acquisition by 20%.